The Island of Sicily

 - Heat in a pan for 5 minutes on very low heat, whisking constantly.
 Do not cook the eggs.

-- Keep beating the eggnog until cream and serve immediately.
+- Keep beating the eggnog until creamy and serve immediately.

 © 2008 Patty Inglish MS